Who will bring a Christian back to church when they are pushed into atheism?

 Next, we recognize, as C.S.
 Lewis writes:

-When we can’t trust our faith - when we're forced to admit that belief in our ability to believe doesn't save us from unbelief - we're turned round, turned back to trusting God's Word and only what it says about Jesus' faithfulness to us.
+When we can't trust our faith, and we're forced to admit that belief in our ability to believe doesn't save us from unbelief - then we are turned back to trusting God's Word and what it says about Jesus' faithfulness to us.

-We can assure new and old Christians, "Don't be worried," when you're afflicted by doubt, as Martin Luther writes because, "indeed such a trial is the very best sign of God’s grace and love for man.”
+We can assure new and old Christians: "Don't be worried when you are afflicted by doubt."
+As Martin Luther writes: "Such a trial is the very best sign of God's grace and love for man."

-Who will bring a Christian back to church when he's pushed into atheism?
-Only God can bring him back from unbelief to trust in the faithfulness of Jesus his Savior.
+Who will bring a Christian back to church when they pushed into atheism?
+Only God can bring them back from unbelief to trust in the faithfulness of Jesus his Savior.

 Point a Christian who doubts to God's Word and to Christ and his gifts.
 Pray for him.
-Surround him with the love of the saints so that, as Luther writes, "hands may be joined together and one may help another."
-AMEN.
+Surround him with the love of the saints so that, as Luther writes: "Hands may be joined together, and one may help another."